StackVista/stackstate-docs/configure/topology/how_to_configure_component_actions.md

 Each component action includes the following details:

-* **Name** - This is the name displayed to users in the StackState UI when the component action is available for a component.
+* **Name** - The name displayed to users in the StackState UI when the component action is available for a component.
 The component action name is case-sensitive.
-* **Description** - The description is shown in the tooltip when a user hovers over the component action name in the StackState UI.
+* **Description** - The text shown in the tooltip when a user hovers over the component action name in the StackState UI.
-* **STQL Query** - An advanced topology query that returns all the components for which this component action should be available.
+* **STQL Query** - An advanced topology query that returns all components for which this component action should be available.
 For details see the [STQL Query](#stql-query) section below.
-* **Script** - A script writing in StackState scripting language that is run when the component action is executed.
-For details see the [script](#script) section below.
+* **Script** - A script written in StackState Scripting Language that is run whenever the component action is executed in the StackState UI.
+For details see the [script](#script) section and the [example scripts](#example-scripts) below.
 * **Identifier** - Optional.
 A unique identifier for the component action.
 For details see the [identifier](#identifier) section below.

 ### STQL query